Anti-Hungarian sentiment: Anti-Hungarian statements by Romanian politicians, public figures, media, and influencers

 At the end of 2008, Romanian far-right politician Dan Tanasă, known for his anti-Hungarian actions, filed a complaint with the National Council for Combating Discrimination.
 He objected to the county library director competition in Sfântu Gheorghe (Sepsiszentgyörgy) requiring knowledge of both Romanian and Hungarian.
 He argued that applicants for the director position should not be required to know Hungarian.
 This requirement had been introduced because, at that time, 74.5% of Sfântu Gheorghe's population, and approximately the same percentage of Covasna County's population, was ethnic Hungarian, and many of the library's books were in Hungarian.
 The council ruled that the requirement constituted discrimination, limiting access to public employment for those who did not know Hungarian.
 County Council President Sándor Tamás challenged the decision in court, arguing that it was reasonable for the director to know Hungarian, given that three-quarters of the county's and its capital's population was ethnic Hungarian.
 In 2011, after several appeals, the Brașov Court of Appeal agreed with Tănasă, annulled the competition for the library director's job, and obliged the director, Szabolcs Szonda, to repay nearly three years of "unlawfully" received salary.

-Anti-Hungarian statements by Romanian politicians, public figures, media, and influencers

-Anti-Hungarian statements, often using false or distorted claims, are common in Romanian public life, the media, and online, which has led to an increase in anti-Hungarian reactions in Romanian public opinion.